 The Lily Lolo Flawless Silk Finishing Powder is $22.
 Find it here.

 The finishing powder is meant to be applied differently than the foundation.
 While I use a densely packed brush to buff the mineral foundation into skin, I use a large, fluffy powder brush to lightly dust the Flawless Silk Finishing Powder over my face.

 The ingredients of the Lily Lolo Flawless Silk Finishing Powder are ridiculously simple: mica, iron oxides.
 It doesn’t take much to make a stunning finishing powder.

-These products are part of my popular guide, Natural & Nontoxic Makeup: The 75 Best Products to Up Your Beauty Game.
+These products are part of my popular guide, the Shopper’s Guide to Natural & Nontoxic Makeup.

 *This post is not sponsored.
 All opinions are my own.